Country Report for Grenada

 Summary of necessary legal reform to achieve full prohibition

-Prohibition is still to be achieved in the home, some alternative care settings, day care, schools and penal institutions.
+Prohibition is still to be achieved in the home, day care, schools and penal institutions.

 Alternative care – Corporal punishment should be prohibited in all alternative care settings, including informal care, places of safety, emergency care, etc.

 Day care – Corporal punishment should be prohibited in all early childhood care (nurseries, crèches, children’s centres, etc) and all formal day care for older children (after-school childcare, childminding, day centres, etc).